 After hardening (some times up to 10 days) I usually sort my potatoes by size, small medium and large.
 While I’m doing that I look carefully at each potato looking for any damage or “bad” spots on the potatoes.
 Any potatoes that are sub par go right into the fridge to be used up right way.
 All the good potatoes get stored by size in an airy crate or basket.
 The small potatoes are used for roasts, stews and other recipes where the potatoes don’t need to be peeled.
 We try to use these up fairly quickly as the longer they store the tougher the skins get and peeling a little potato is a pain in the neck!!
 The medium sized potatoes are used for mashed potatoes and in casseroles.
 We save the big potatoes for baking and for homemade French fries!!

-Air flow is important to prevent mold or rotting.
+Air flow is important to prevent mold or rot.
 Keep your potatoes in a cool dark spot.
-Of course a fridge is ideal but if you are like us you just don’t have room for 250 pounds of potatoes in your fridge.
+Of course, a fridge is ideal but if you are like us you just don’t have room for 250 pounds of potatoes in your fridge.
 So try a cool spot in your basement or garage.
 Be sure to keep them out of the light by covering them with a heavy fabric like burlap.

 Optimum conditions for potato storage would be a nice dark root cellar where the temperature stays between 40 and 45 degrees (but always above freezing).
 Most of us don’t have that option but try to come as close as you can.
 Think about cool spots in the garage.
 Or maybe you could even create a mini root cellar in an out of the way window well.